AI-BNU-TEAMKG/EduMKG-Python-Library/README.md

 - Image extraction from PDFs
 - Image-concept alignment using multimodal LLMs
 - Speech synthesis for explanations
-- Generation of structured JSON data for concepts, knowledge points, and images
+- Generation of structured JSON data for concepts, knowledge points, and image
 - Creation of RDF-like triples

 ## Installation